 Transfer the Focus

-Transferring the focus is an effort to shift attention away from the most contentious or difficult issue and reframe the discussion around the shared interests that build the backbone of working together.
+Transferring the focus is making an effort to shift attention away from the most contentious or difficult issue and reframe the discussion around the shared interests that build the backbone of working together.
 Reminding the customer as to why you are at the negotiating table (“I’m still really excited about getting this deal put together so we can move forward with helping you solve your customer service issue.”).
 Identifying the shared interests that help the customer solve their business problems creates the foundation for mutually beneficial negotiations.
 Strong shared interests and a focus on why the deal is important to both parties can help smooth over many bumpy issues that come up during the negotiation.
 The more difficult issues can be brought up again if necessary, but only after other issues have been worked out and more progress has been made toward getting the deal done.
-This similar to tipping the scales away from the area dissension and back to the area of common interest.

 Investigate Mutually Beneficial Alternatives